tomjoht/learnapidoc/_docs/metrics_and_measurement/docapis_quality_checklist.md

 *This section continues from the previous page, [Different approaches for assessing information quality](docapis_metrics_assessing_information_quality.html).*

 As indicated earlier, my goal is to create a practical guide for measuring quality.
-Instead of looking at docs against a list of general, abstract criteria, I recommend another approach: assessing docs against a list of characteristics that, if fulfilled, should lead to a hiqh-quality user experience automatically.
+Instead of looking at docs against a list of general, abstract criteria, I recommend another approach: assessing docs against a list of characteristics that, if fulfilled, should lead to a high-quality user experience automatically.
 Each of the characteristics must be specific, actionable, and unambiguous in how it would be implemented in your docs.
 In this section, I'll present a comprehensive quality checklist for API docs and developer portals.

 * TOC
 {:toc}